Keyfactor/iis-orchestrator/README.md

 CONFIG ELEMENT | VALUE | DESCRIPTION
 --|--|--
-Name | WinCert | Display name for the store type (may be customized) Short Name| WinCert | Short display name for the store type Custom Capability | WinCert | Store type name orchestrator will register with.
+Name | Windows Certificate | Display name for the store type (may be customized) Short Name| WinCert | Short display name for the store type Custom Capability | WinCert | Store type name orchestrator will register with.
 Check the box to allow entry of value Supported Job Types | Inventory, Add, Remove, Reenrollment | Job types the extension supports